Patchouli-M/SequencingCancerFinder/README.md

     --batch_size=<batch_size> \   # batch size
     --lr=<learning_rate> \        # learning rate
     --max_epoch=<max_epoch> \     # max epoch
-    --output=<output_dir> \       # The output directory of training, the output of training mainly including checkpoint and HVG, and logs files
+    --output=<output_dir> \       # The output directory of training, the output of training mainly including checkpoint and the gene list, and logs files
     --gpu_id=<id>                 # Not necessary, Specify the No. of the gpu if it is available
 ```